 Any company which wants to support the cause of tree plantation has to simply use EcoMatcher for its purpose.

 The company collaborates with tree planting organizations to facilitate bio-diversity.
-Thus far (2020), 8 tree planting organizations from around the world have become their partners.
+As of 2020, 8 tree planting organizations from around the world have become their partners.
 Trees4Trees from Indonesia, Conserve Natural Forests from Thailand, SayTrees from India are a few on that list.

 Here is an edited version/excerpts of our conversation with Bas about the company, plans, and the response thus far.
 For the full discussion please watch the video.